 - Begin taking oil of oregano, 2 capsules 2-3 times daily.
-I prefer the capsules, but you can also take a few drops of oregano essential oil, but be careful about which brand you use.
+I prefer the capsules, but you can also take a few drops of oregano essential oil (it burns though).
+But be careful about which brand you use.
 I use and like Young Living.

 - Bump up your vitamin D. Take 15k – 20k IUs in divided doses, which means 2-3 times daily.
 I take this one daily and increase the dose during this protocol.